hyperwarp/docker-metadata-build/README.md

-# Hyperwarp Build Metadata
+# Hyperwarp Development Container

-This repo contains a Docker image for building hyperwarp-metadata.
+This repo contains a Docker image for developing and building hyperwarp.